nirmal070125/graphql-wso2-ei-demo/README.md

-# graphql-wso2-ei-demo
+# GraphQL API Using WSO2 EI
-Build a GraphQL API using WSO2 EI
+Demonstrate how to build a GraphQL API using WSO2 EI.

 ## Configurations